DASPRiD/taxum/packages/docs/src/guide/core-concepts/logging.md

+---
+description: Assigning a logger framework to Taxum.
+---

 # Logging

 By default, any logs will be logged to the `console` as is.
 You might want to modify this to use your preferred logging